Longevity insurance: General description of longevity insurance in the United States

-For example, a person might pay $20,000 from his or her retirement savings at age 60 to purchase longevity insurance that would pay $11,803 per year starting at age 85 and continuing until death.
+For example, a person might pay $20,000 from their retirement savings at age 60 to purchase longevity insurance that would pay $11,803 per year starting at age 85 and continuing until death.
 These numbers are made up, but are based on actual terms offered by at least one major insurance company in February 2019.
 Thus, in this example, if the person lived to 95, they would receive $118,030 on their $20,000 investment (10 years at $11,803/year).
 This is a rate of return that far exceeds that available at prevailing interest rates on government bonds.
 The economic reason for the high return at low risk is that one is giving up any claim on that initial $20,000 investment on behalf of one's heirs.
 If the person dies before 85, the insurance company pays nothing to them or their estate.
 (Some companies offer optional features that would modify this, so there would be a death benefit or so they would have the option of starting payments sooner, but taking these options would substantially reduce the annual income the policy would pay at age 85.)

 The benefit is generally paid in the form of a guaranteed income stream for the remainder of the individual's life (as in the above example), though alternative benefit forms may be provided depending on the terms of the actual policy.

 The main use of these products is to provide retirees with a way to stretch their retirement resources to cover the possibility of living to a very old age.
 The likelihood that many buyers of such an annuity will not live to collect on it allows the insurance company to pay relatively high returns, higher than are available on low-risk investments, to the fraction of buyers who do live that long, i.e., mortality credits.